Naan - Oven Baked Flat Bread

 Naan, the most popular Indian bread in the Western word.
 Naan can be the main attraction going to an Indian restaurant, naan directly coming from the clay oven “tandoor” taste heavenly.
 The texture and the earthen aroma from naan!
 It is so easy to just fall in love with Naan.
 My naan recipe uses a regular home oven and a clay pizza stone to give the naan same exposer as a clay oven.

-- 1 teaspoon of clear butter (ghee) to butter the Naan
+- 1 tsp clarified butter (ghee) to butter the Naan

 - Dissolve yeast in lukewarm water and let it sit for 10 minutes or until the mixture becomes frothy.